AWS CloudWatch metrics and logs

 1. First, install YACE by downloading a binary file or using Docker/Kubernetes.

-The exporter must run in an environment that has access to AWS.
-You can use the following IAM policy to grant all the permissions required by YACE:
+Use the following IAM policy to grant all the permissions required by YACE:

 json